Note. This lesson is part of an advanced course. To start from the beginning, go to the table of contents.

 Check your work for word choice, making sure to choose words that are appropriate for the topic, audience, and purpose.
 For example, if writing for an academic audience, you should not write something like, “What they found in the study was really cool;” you may need to change it to “The findings in the study provided insight on the issue.”

-Editing is a complex activity.
-The above tips include only a few common issues you should edit your work for.
+Revising is a complex activity.
+The above tips include only a few common issues you should revise your work for.
 As a result, it is a good idea to ask someone to help you edit your work.
 Even very effective writers often have “writing buddies” who go to each other for help revising and editing.

 Most colleges in the United States have a “Writing Center” or “Tutoring Services.”
 If you are a college student, find out if your college offers such services, which are usually included in your fees.